matthewkling/nullcat/cran-comments.md

-## R CMD check results

-0 errors | 0 warnings | 0 notes
+## Resubmission

-* This is a new release.
+This is a resubmission, with the following changes made to address maintainer
+feedback:

-* There are no references describing the methods in this package.
+* There are currently no references for the novel methods implemented here (a methods paper is in preparation), so this resubmission does not add references to the DESCRIPTION
+* Limited all examples to maximum 2 cores, per CRAN policy
+* Avoided all use of \dontrun{} in examples
+* Avoid modifying .GlobalEnv by changing with_seed() utility

+All checks pass cleanly.